 A pap smear is a medical test to see if a woman has developed pre-cancerous or cancerous cells on her cervix.
 When you are able to detect cervical cancer early from abnormal cells with a pap smear, you have a better chance at curing it.
 Additionally, a pap smear is able to detect any changes in your cervical cells which show a predisposition to developing cancer.

 Besides checking cells for cervical cancer, a pap smear can also check for infections or inflammation.
 This test is conducted during a pelvic exam and can be combined with tests for certain types of human papillomavirus (HPV).
 This medical procedure is done at your gynecologist's office and may cause slight discomfort, but there is no long-term pain associated with it.

 What Is The Difference Between A Pap Smear And A Well Woman’s Visit?

 In a well-woman exam, the provider will review your medical history, surgical history, medications, and allergies.
 They will also conduct a physical exam which will include a bimanual exam (checking the size of the uterus and ovaries).
 We perform a pap smear during the physical exam if it is warranted.

 When Should A Woman Get Her First Pap Smear?

-A women will start getting pap smears at the age of 21.
+A woman will start getting pap smears at the age of 21.
 The age of first sexual intercourse experience does not matter.
-From age 21 to 29, the screening should be performed every 3 years if normal.
-From age 30 to 65, screening is every 5 years with HPV contesting or every 3 years with a pap smear alone, if normal.
+From ages 21 to 29, the screening should be performed every 3 years if normal.
+From age 30 to 65, screening is every 5 years with HPV contesting or every 3 years with a Pap smear alone, if normal.
 This interval may change based on personal history.